franzbu/EnhancedSpaces.spoon/README.md

 As has been pointed out, these keyboard shortcuts are fully customizable.

-Here is an example: let us assume you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l', then your 'init.lua' would look like this:
+Here is an example: let us assume you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l'; then your 'init.lua' would look like this:

 ```lua
   ...